She says, “Now don’t get pist,

 The art of the letter is nearly lost.
 This is a skill I am cultivating.
 This site is inspired by the Lazlo Letters and by sitting through countless Business Communication classes.

 My handwriting is bad to say the least.
 My girlfriend says it’s like a Kindergartner’s.
+She calls it, “Christopher at 5.”
 She’s being too kind.
 I am incapable of writing a character the same way twice.
 And this is print (even I can’t read my cursive if too much time has passed after I’ve written something down)!
 This is why I type these letters, but they are still hand addressed and signed.